Q. Are there support groups geared towards grandparents of a child with cancer?

 Whether or not you find an accessible support group that specifically matches your demographic, it can be very helpful to connect with other people who care for a person with cancer.
 If there are no support groups in your area, perhaps you can organize an informal group that meets at a church or community senior center.

-This booklet by the British organization The Children’s Cancer and Leukaemia Group, is a useful guide to grandparents of young children with cancer, and includes information on various ways support yourself, your children and your grandchildren in reacting and adjusting to your grandchild’s diagnosis.
+The British organization The Children’s Cancer and Leukaemia Group provides helpful information for grandparents of young children with cancer, and includes information on various ways support yourself, your children and your grandchildren in reacting and adjusting to your grandchild’s diagnosis.